Cocktail Mixing Calculator

 Assumptions and what is not included

-• Unit toggle converts values between ml and oz without changing ratios
+• The unit switch converts values between ml and oz without changing the underlying ingredient ratios.

-• Accuracy depends on careful measurement and fresh citrus
+• Accuracy depends on careful measurement using calibrated jiggers or measuring tools and fresh, high-quality ingredients.

 References